Rubusch/ansible__raspberry/README.md

 ## TODOs

-- Remove apache2 reliably, since we use lighttpd (`systemctl status` is degraded due to apache2)
+- Remove apache2 reliably, since we use lighttpd (`systemctl status` is degraded because of apache2)
-- Automize usbsdcard mux device recongnition (udev rule)
+- Fix ansible provisioning needs restarts (404 errors, and similar)
-- Current ansible provisioning needs three restarts (404 errors, and similar)
+- Fix xvcpi JTAG forwareder not working

 ## Issues